 Other stakeholders that could be impacted by improvements include suppliers, administrators, staff induction trainers, managers who approve travel, etc.

-Hopefully, this has made my point – that there’s probably a wider range of possible “improvements” than you can immediately think of when looking through an internally-focused ITSM lens.
+Hopefully, this has made my point – that there’s probably a wider range of possible “improvements” than you can immediately think of when looking through an internally-focused IT service management (ITSM) lens.

 What all this wordplay and the cakes mean